bixBeta/scRNA-WS24/Lessons/Week2.md

 sobj.list[[3]]$orig.ident %>% head()
 ```

 We do not want that.
-We want each cell barcode to be associated with the correct sample it came from.
+We want each cellbarcode to be associated with the correct sample it came from.
 To correct this we will use the following helper loop to fix the issue.

 ```
-# by default SampleName in a seurat object will be named to 'SeuratProject', we will use the following loop to overwrite that and rename with the sampleID
+# by default SampleName which is represented as the orig.ident metadata variable in a seurat object will be named to 'SeuratProject',
+# we will use the following loop to overwrite that and rename with the sampleID

 for (i in 1:length(sobj.list)) {
   sobj.list[[i]]$orig.ident <- names(sobj.list)[i]